bon-ami/jirrit/README.md

  - In some cases, input support multiple lines.
 End an input with "\" to indicate it is a line of multiple ones and continue inputting.
  - In some cases,<BR>
 Input ".+\-[0-9]+[,][,][0-9]+", or "X-0,,1", or "0,,1", to be easier to read, to batch process all the ID's between, and including, the two numbers.<BR>
-Input "X-0,Y-1,2", to be easier to read, to batch process all the ID's listed, adding previous letter part. ("X-0,Y-1,2" will result in processing X-0, Y-1 and Y-2.)<BR>
+Input "X-0,Y-1,2", to be easier to read, to batch process all the ID's listed, adding previous letter part. ("X-0,Y-1,2" will result in processing X-0, Y-1 and Y-2.)
-Supported for: reject and closure in Jira; rebase, merge and abandon in Gerrit.